 Most of the drugs marketed as anti-psychotics have a few things in common.
 First, they were developed in the 1950s.
 Second, they all tend to work by blocking dopamine receptors.
 This approach makes sense because dopamine’s functions appear altered in the brains of people with psychosis.
-Hence, if the dopamine is blocked, so are the results of its abnormal functions.
-But dopamine isn’t the only neurotransmitter that goes a bit haywire in psychosis, which explains why anti-psychotics aren’t effective for everyone.
+Hence, if doctors block dopamine, the results of its abnormal functions also block.
+But dopamine isn’t the only neurotransmitter that goes a bit haywire in psychosis.
+This explains why anti-psychotics aren’t effective for everyone.

-Treatment with CBD is an entirely new approach to treating psychosis — one that inherently different than the approach we’ve taken for the last 60 years.
+Treatment with CBD is an entirely new approach to treating psychosis.
+And, its one that’s inherently different than the approach we’ve taken for the last 60 years.
 Instead of blocking a natural, if abnormally functioning, part of the brain’s wiring, using cannabis as a treatment allows scientists to harness the body’s endocannabinoid system to help steer a wayward brain toward the right path.

 It’s already been established that CBD oil can be an effective treatment against psychotic disorders like schizophrenia, thanks to studies from the American Journal of Psychiatry.
-But it hasn’t been, until now, that the underlying reactions have begun to be explained.
+Until now doctors had been unable to explain the underlying reactions.

-For the King’s College study, the participants were asked to perform three actions during their brain scans.
+For the King’s College study, the participants performed three actions during their brain scans.
 The actions were what’s known as a Verbal Paired Associates learning tasks, which is one of the most widely used measurements for assessing memory performance.
-It has the added benefit of utilizing the medial temporal lobe, midbrain and striatum regions, which are often impaired in psychosis sufferers.
-The medial temporal lobe is used for learning new things, while the midbrain and striatum play key roles in supporting and categorizing information in the memory banks.
+It has the added benefit of utilizing the medial temporal lobe, midbrain and striatum regions, which psychosis impairs.
+The medial temporal lobe helps us learn new things.
+The midbrain and striatum play key roles to support and categorize information in the memory banks.
 Together, these brain regions give people the ability to recall words or images on flash cards, which is exactly what researchers had them do.

-Participants were shown a card with two words on it and were asked to verbalize whether the word pairs went together.
-Later, they were shown a card with a single word on it and were asked to name the word it was paired beside in the earlier exercise.
-The researchers found that the brains of subjects who received CBD worked much better during the tasks than the brains of the others who had psychotic symptoms.
+Participants viewed a card with two words on it and told to verbalize whether the word pairs went together.
+The next challenge was to view a card with a single word on it.
+Participants had to name the word paired with it in the earlier exercise.
+The researchers found that the brains of subjects receiving CBD worked much better during the tasks than the brains of the others who had psychotic symptoms.
 In fact, their brains performed almost the same as the control group.